 The Young Conductor Mentoring Scheme is open to talented and committed musicians, aged 18 to 35, from any background and with any level of training, who want to make conducting their career, especially those with an interest in conducting symphonic choirs.

-Shortlisted candidates will be invited to audition in London on Saturday 25 April 2020.
+Shortlisted candidates will be invited to audition in London in early summer 2020 (Date tbc).

 About the Mentoring Scheme